iamlmn/cnn-deep-learning/DogBreedClassifier-TransferLearning-vgg16/README.md

-# Bog breed classifier using transfer learning
+# Dog breed classifier using transfer learning

 The code is to detect the dog breed if dog picture is fed , human face detector using Harcascade is used to detect human faces and gives resemblance to which breed the human face looks similar to else says no human face or dog detected .